 SHOWING 1 - 1 OF 1 RESULTS

 Traffic Management Office (TMO) / Passenger Transportation Office (PTO)

 Policies and rules for shipping pets vary at each installation.
 It’s important to understand the regulations, prohibitions and laws at your new installation before moving with a pet.
 Below, you’ll find installation-specific details for registering, boarding and transporting your pet.

 The Government of Japan determines the length of quarantine period for any pets arriving in Japan.
-Again, animals that satisfy all of the requirements are typically allowed to complete a "home quarantine", during which time the animal is required to be kept under the owner's direct control (kept indoors or kept on a hand-held leash when outdoors).
+Again, animals that satisfy all of the requirements are typically allowed to complete a "home quarantine" if on base, during which time the animal is required to be kept under the owner's direct control (kept indoors or kept on a hand-held leash when outdoors).
 Pets that do not meet the import requirements will be kept in a quarantine facility at the owner's expense.
 It is recommended that all pet entry documentation, as well as the pet's medical record, be kept available for reference should any questions arise during travel and entry processing.